 Neukölln, the district of Berlin to which Gropiusstadt now belongs, has an appalling reputation for education standards, a point that does not go unannounced by the young participants in the Sprach- und- Lesewoche 2010.

-It seems that Gropiusstadt still has a long way to go before it can shake off its antisocial image, despite coded entrances and even fancier shopping facilities—jump off at U-bahn stop Johannistaler Chaussee and check out the Gropius Passagen.
+It seems that Gropiusstadt still has a long way to go before it can shake off its antisocial image, despite coded entrances and even fancier shopping facilities—jump off at U-Bahn stop Johannistaler Chaussee and check out the Gropius Passagen.
+But best of all…

 1. Watch the film.